Siniša Oreščanin

-Siniša Oreščanin "Six" (born 30 July 1972) is a Croatian professional football manager and former player who was recently the manager of Prva HNL club Gorica.
+Siniša Oreščanin (born 30 July 1972) is a Croatian professional football manager and former player who was recently the manager of Prva HNL club Gorica.

 Playing career

 Oreščanin started his football career at a younger age in cadets and juniors at Dinamo Zagreb as a central midfielder, and spent his senior career at several lower league clubs in Zagreb and the surrounding area.
 He also played for Croatian clubs from Bosnia and Herzegovina for a while.
 On three occasions, he played for NK Maksimir and besides it, he played for NK Sesvete, Dugo Selo, ZET, TŠK, Sesvetski Kraljevec and Lučko, and during the 1990s he played for HNK Ljubuški and Sloga Uskoplje in the First League of Herzeg-Bosnia.
 Playing for Ljubuški he also won two Herceg-Bosnia Cup titles.
 He ended his playing career in 2006 as the captain of Maksimir.

 Managerial career

 Oreščanin started his coaching career as an active player, working in Sesvete from 1999 to 2007.
 During this time he worked as a junior coach, manager of football academy and first team coach.
 After six years in junior section, in 2006 he got the opportunity to lead the first team and remained at the helm of the team until 2007.